A New Family of Regression Models for $[0,1]$ Outcome Data: Expanding the Palette: Applications

 One application of the models in this paper is to fit data for which augmented beta regression is unsuccessful due to partial or complete data separation \citep{albertanderson84, allison04} in the logit portion of the model.
 The yearly subsets of our data exhibited partial or complete data separation in all years except one.
 Table \ref{tbl:convergence} provides example results for 2014 data.
 The $b$ coefficients for the augmented beta regression model appear reasonable but the $d$ ones appear less so.
 The $b$ coefficients for Model 3 appear reasonable and also allow us to draw conclusions about $y\in[0,1]$.
 Model 2 with \eqref{eq:thetamodel1} omitted produces $b$ estimates that are identical to those of Model 3 as expected (results omitted for economy).
 Also as expected, Model 2 with \eqref{eq:thetamodel1} produces problematic $d$ estimates just like augmented beta regression (results omitted).
-We see this phenomenon is not intrinsic to augmented beta regression but is instead intrinsic to the binary logit model (which our semimixture Model 2 with \eqref{eq:thetamodel1} replicates).
-Models 1 through 4 can omit \eqref{eq:thetamodel1}, avoiding this problem. \cite{allison04} gives recommendations for addressing data separation.
+We see this problem is not specific to augmented beta regression but instead is specific to the binary logit model (which appears in our Model 2 with \eqref{eq:thetamodel1}).
+Model 3 omits \eqref{eq:thetamodel1}, avoiding this problem. \cite{allison04} gives recommendations for addressing data separation.